 Here is a link to a report about the March 21, 2023 decision by the Oklahoma Supreme Court.
 The Court, in a 5-4 decision, found that the Oklahoma state constitution contains a limited right to an abortion when an abortion is necessary to save the life of the mother,

-Here is a link to a good column by Hadley Arkes on the Born-Alive Survivors of Abortion Protection Act.
+Here is a link to an excellent article by Hadley Arkes on the Born-Alive Survivors of Abortion Protection Act.
 The article traces the history of earlier legislation–the Born-Alive Infants Protection Act, in its various versions.

 Here is a link to a good essay by Richard Stith.
 Stith states: “I’m grateful that the majority of the US Supreme Court in its 2022 Dobbs case overturned the Court’s 1973 Roe v.
 Wade decision (and the 1992 Casey decision) that had declared the existence of a constitutional right to elective abortion.
 Some of my friends are disappointed, however, […]

 Here is a link to a good article by Rachel Morrison detailing the Biden Administration’s response to the Dobbs decision.

 Here is a link to an article in the National Right to Life News about this important decision.
 This decision follows the trend (which is of course not universal) of state supreme courts (even quite liberal such courts) rejecting the argument that there is a fundamental constitutional right to assisted suicide under the state constitution. […]

 Here is a link to a report from ADF International about an important ruling from the European Court of Human Rights.
 “In a major case on the right to life, the European Court of Human Rights ruled in favour of Tom Mortier, son of Godelieva de Troyer, who died by lethal injection in 2012, aged […]